Automation Engineer Visa Sponsorship Jobs in Oregon

 Which companies in Oregon sponsor visas for automation engineers?

 Intel is among the most active sponsors for automation and process engineering roles in Oregon, given its large Hillsboro campus.
 Daimler Trucks North America, Precision Castparts, and Nike's global headquarters in Beaverton also have histories of sponsoring engineering positions.
-Smaller semiconductor and industrial automation firms in the Portland metro similarly file H-1B petitions for qualified automation engineers.
+Smaller semiconductor and industrial automation firms in the Portland metro similarly file H-1B visa petitions for qualified automation engineers.

 Which visa types are most common for automation engineer roles in Oregon?